f-pili/react-portfolio/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## 👨‍💻 Author

-**Portfolio Team**
-- Professional portfolio and service management solution
-- Built with modern web technologies
-- Designed for scalability and maintainability

-## 📞 Support

-For support, email support@fpili.me or create an issue in the repository.

 ---